AMAH911/POM/README.md

 Using Tkinter

-** Gif below display the apps current functionality
+** Gifs below display the apps current functionality